wavesplatform/waves-lessons/blockchain/blockchain.md

-# Blockchain, transactions, nodes, consensus
+# Lesson I-2.
+Blockchain, transactions, nodes, consensus

+In this lesson, we'll explain the basic concepts of blockchain: blocks, transactions, nodes, and consensus, and how they are related.

+Duration: 5 min

 - [Blockchain](#blockchain)
 - [Transaction](#transaction)